 What does “Inability to Ambulate Effectively mean in a Hip Impairment Disability case?

 It means inability to walk effectively.
-Comments to the above Listings 1.02 and 1.03 describe “inability to ambulate effectively.”
+Comments to the above Listings describe “inability to ambulate effectively.”
 According to SSA, per 1.00B2b, “Inability to ambulate effectively” means an extreme limitation of the ability to walk that interferes very seriously with the ability to initiate, sustain, or complete activities.
 It is defined generally as having insufficient lower extremity functioning to permit independent ambulation without the use of a hand-held device or devices that limit functioning of both upper extremities.
 Individuals must be capable of sustaining a reasonable walking pace over a sufficient distance to carry out daily activities.
 They must be able to travel without another person to assist them to work or school.

 How to Show Ineffective Ability to Walk?